-A few years ago there were hardly any singles travel groups that offered options for holidays for one – let alone companies who completely focused on solo departures and looked at things like no single supplements etc and solo travel groups.
+A few years ago there were hardly any single travel groups that offered options for holidays for one – let alone companies who entirely focused on solo departures and looked at things like no single supplements etc and solo travel groups.

 Thank goodness for the growth in singles travelling as now there is a good economic reason for companies to look at developing great offers for those looking for holidays for one.

 There are now singles travel groups over 30s, single travel for over 50, singles travel getaways, luxury solo travel tours and singles travel getaways galore.

 I will let you know which of these tour companies I have traveled with and which I haven’t – if you then go and do a tour on one of the ones I haven’t been on please do let me know what they are like – and I would love you to write a guest post if you’re up for it.

 There are so many options for solo traveling today – here are some great trips for single travelers.

 30 Singles Travel Groups